Warren Moon: Legacy

-Moon was named to nine Pro Bowls (1988–1995, 1997).
-He worked as a broadcaster for the Seattle Seahawks on both TV and radio until 2017.
-Moon was elected to the Pro Football Hall of Fame in 2006, becoming both the first Canadian Football Hall of Fame player, first undrafted quarterback, and first African-American quarterback honored; he was elected in his first year of eligibility.
+Moon was named to nine Pro Bowls (1989–1996, 1998).

+Moon worked as a broadcaster for the Seattle Seahawks from 2004-2017, earning his first Super Bowl ring in 2014.

+Moon was elected to the Pro Football Hall of Fame in 2006, in his first year of eligibility.
+Moon became the first Canadian Football Hall of Fame member, first undrafted quarterback, and first African-American quarterback honored.

 On October 1, 2006, the Tennessee Titans retired Moon's number at halftime in a game against the Dallas Cowboys.
-He won his first Super Bowl ring in 2014 as a broadcaster for the Seahawks.
 On April 25, 2025, Moon un-retired his No. 1 Titans jersey to allow quarterback and first overall pick in the 2025 NFL draft, Cam Ward, to wear it.